 - who to go to if you have a complaint

 Medicare payments are now made electronically.
 You need to register your bank account details to access these payment options:

-- through our Online Services where you can lodge some Medicare claims online.
-It is fast, secure and available 24 hours a day, seven days a week
+- through your Medicare online account, you can lodge some Medicare claims online.
+It is fast, secure and available 24 hours a day, 7 days a week through myGov

 If you are not eligible for Medicare, you can claim an exemption from paying the Medicare levy in your income tax return.